Udo/_HomeOverlord/README.md

-SELECT:TYPE=X		: all devices of type X SELECT:TYPE=BUS-X	: all devices of bus BUS and type X SELECT:TYPE!=X		: all devices not of type X SELECT:PRI=X			: all devices of priority X SELECT:PRI>X			: all devices of priority greater than X SELECT:PRI<X			: all devices of priority less than X SELECT:GROUP=X	: all devices in group X SELECT:GROUP!=X	: all devices not in group X
+SELECT:TYPE=X		: all devices of type X SELECT:TYPE=BUS-X	: all devices of bus BUS and type X SELECT:TYPE!=X		: all devices not of type X SELECT:SUBTYPE=X	: all devices of sub-type X SELECT:SUBTYPE!=X	: all devices not of sub-type X SELECT:PRI=X		: all devices of priority X
+SELECT:PRI>X		: all devices of priority greater than X SELECT:PRI<X		: all devices of priority less than X SELECT:GROUP=X		: all devices in group X SELECT:GROUP!=X		: all devices not in group X SELECT:MAP=V			: use variable V to do a map lookup SELECT:X				: select device with name/id X
 ```

 You can chain several of these property selectors together with the colon (":")